-There are few things to face squarely before starting out on this little venture of building a solar farm.
+There are few things more important to face squarely before starting out on this little venture of building a solar farm.

-Secondly, forget the ego and glamour of being off the grid and making a contribution to the environment and all that stuff.
-You really need to be hard nosed about it; otherwise you're going to be ranting.
+Secondly forget the ego and glamour of being off the grid and making a contribution to the environment; and all that stuff.
+You really need to be hard-nosed about it; otherwise you are going to be ranting.

-The folk I come into contact with who are fed up with their solar farms are those who build a Mickey Mouse 12V system with less than one kW of panels.
-A low voltage means high current, and that means significant heat losses in the cabling.
+The folk I come into contact with who are fed up with their solar farms are those who build a Mickey-Mouse 12V system with less than one kW of panels.
+A low voltage means high current, and with it significant heat losses in the cabling.
 You will also be overly stressing your inverter and batteries continuously and like the proverbial candle they will not last the night.

-The other disadvantage is that you can't expand the system.
-You'll be astonished how quickly the greed factor kicks in; once you discover that sunshine is free, you'll start wanting your solar generator to do a lot more than run the computer and supply a few LED lights.
+The other disadvantage is that you cannot easily expand the system.
+You will be astonished how quickly the greed-factor kicks in; once you discover that sunshine is free, you will start wanting your solar generator to do a lot more than run the computer and supply a few LED lights.

-I started with a 12V system, just for lights and computers.
-Then South African started experiencing almost daily load shedding, often with no warning and we started to think about running the fridge.
-So we upgraded at considerable expense to 24V and an extra battery, as in the graphic above.
+I started with a small system, just for lights and computers.
+Then South African started experiencing almost daily load-shedding, often with no warning and we started to think about running the fridge.
+So we upgraded at considerable unnecessary expense to 24V and an extra battery, as in the graphic above.

-Then the good wife wanted to cook in the electric oven, and I wanted power to run my carpentry tools; another expensive upgrade to 48V.
+Then the good wife wanted to cook in the electric-oven, and I needed power to run my carpentry tools; another expensive upgrade to 48V.

 Do it right the first time.
-A Mickey Mouse 12V solar generator will not do much for the environment, and it will frustrate you.
+A Mickey Mouse 12V solar generator will not do much for the environment; and it will frustrate you.
 Bite the bullet and go straight to a forty-eight volt setup.
 In fact today they have gone up to into the hundreds but that's not for the amateur to mess around with; direct current is even more dangerous than AC.

 12, 24 or 48V solar generator will determine whether you end up being a happy greenie, or not.

-This is a 24V system; it's a move in the right direction, but not far enough.
+This is a 24V inverter; it is a move in the right direction but not far enough.

 There are two important formulae to grasp.

-If you drop the current by a quarter, then the heat losses decrease by a fourth squared; by sixteen.
+If you drop the current by a factor of 4, then the heat losses decrease by a fourth squared; in other words sixteen.

-Trust me, I'm a doctor.
-I'm also a physics major.
-Don't put in a 12 or 24V solar generator.
-Go straight to 48V.
+Trust me I am a doctor.
+I am also a physics major.
+Do not put in a 12 or 24V solar generator; go straight to 48.

-If you can't grasp the basic math and physics here, then it's best you don't build your own solar generator.
+If you cannot grasp the basic math and physics here, then it is best you do not build your own solar generator.

-You'll be told that it's a lot more expensive and, yes, it is because you need more or better batteries; but your cabling could be one sixteenth thick compared to 12V, and you won't need to go through the pain of upgrades like I have.
+You'll be told that it is a lot more expensive and, yes, it is because you need more or better batteries; but your cabling could be one sixteenth as thick compared to 12V, and you will not need to go through the pain of upgrades like I have.

 But that means four times the storage capacity, and you won't drain your battery on the first night, ruining it, like a friend did.

-In short, if you only have a thousand dollars, forget the environment, ignore your supplier and go out and buy a petrol generator.
-It's not really satisfactory, but you'll be a lot less unhappy than with a 12V solar system.
+In short if you only have a thousand dollars, forget the environment, ignore your supplier and go out and buy a petrol generator.
+It's not really satisfactory, but you will be a lot less unhappy than with a 12V solar system.

-It really is frustrating having to return your components and plead with the supplier to trade them in and give you a good price on an upgrade.
+It really is frustrating having to return your components and plead with the supplier to trade them in and ask for a good price on an upgrade.
 Plus they are heavy, and the courier charges are exorbitant.

 Am I making myself clear?
-You see, I have the T shirt.
+You see, I have the T-shirt.
 Do it right the first time, and go straight to 48V.
-Perhaps in the future we'll see 96V systems.

-Incidentally, be careful because the direct current produced by your solar panels bites; even worse than AC.
+Incidentally be careful because the direct current produced by your solar panels bites; even worse than AC.
 Never open the circuit on a summer's day when your PVs are pumping.
 I cover them with blankets when I am connecting wires, and drop the breaker at the MPPT if worried about electrocuting myself.

-You may be dealing with up to 150V and that gives a very significant jolt with direct current; it doesn't let go like AC does.
+You may be dealing with up to 150V and that gives a very significant jolt with direct current; it does not let go like AC does.
 The burns I'm told are bad.

 The solar charge controller, or MPPT as it's known, enables your batteries to draw a lot more energy from the panels; it keeps the voltage in the wiring near to 150V instead of around the 10V of a flat battery; that improves the efficiency enormously.
 You simply can't do without the maximum power point tracker.